AdamBoxy/Sentinel-Plug-in/README.md

     *   **Ensemble Voting**: Aggregates metrics to produce a final security `Verdict` (`clear`, `soft`, `hard`, `tripwire`).
     *   **Graduated Response**: Takes action based on the verdict, from trimming output (`soft`) to isolating the session (`hard`) or killing it entirely (`tripwire`).

-!Architecture Diagram
-*Note: You would create and link to a diagram explaining the data flow.*

 ## How to Run the Simulation

 ### Prerequisites